robertcraven/mockturtle/README.md

 Turtles themselves do not do their actions concurrently.
 And no turtle  itself is drawn on the canvas (only the lines appear).

-## MAIN CLASSES AND FUNCTIONS
+## Main classes and functions

-  `class TurtleApp(tk.Frame)`
+  - `class TurtleApp(tk.Frame)`:
-    - Main tk object for controlling the interpreter and graphics
+    Main `tk` object for controlling the interpreter and graphics

-  `class TurtleShell(cmd.Cmd)`
+  - `class TurtleShell(cmd.Cmd)`:
-    - Main object for controlling the interpreter and parsing commands.
+    Main object for controlling the interpreter and parsing commands.

-  `class Turtle`:
+  - `class Turtle`:
-    - An instance for each turtle created, storing its location, orientation, and so on.
+    An instance for each turtle created, storing its location, orientation, and so on.

-  def command_line_args():
+  - `def command_line_args()`:
-    - Get command-line arguments using argparse
+    Get command-line arguments using `argparse`

-## SHUTTING DOWN
+## Shutting down

 Behaviour when shutting the thing down has involved some compromise.
 (Partly because of 'threading', partly because of issues with the